umair9747/Plixy/README.md

 ## Daily uploads from NASA
 Wanna see the pics that NASA uploads daily on their API?
 Use the command >nasa and it will provide you with the image which was uploaded on that day by NASA.

+## Password Generator
+Worried about weak passwords ?
+We have now connected with http://www.sethcardoza.com to integrate a password generator API in our bot, simply write >password and you will have a strong password on your screen!
 ## Anti server Advertising
 Well looks like everyone have the same feeling when it comes to the annoying server advertising by bots/users in your server..
 Not any more..
 Plixy will directly remove any sort of link which has the frequently used keywords in it.
 Some of the links Plixy blocks are: